AxlLind/compiler-construction/README.md

 While simple, this is a real, somewhat functioning language targeting the JVM.
 See the last paragraph for an example program!

 ## Individual project - A garbage collected C-backend from scratch
 The course concluded with an individual project where you implemented a non-trivial extension to the compiler.
 You were free to propose any extension you wanted (see [proposal](./project-proposal.md)).
 For my project I implemented an alternative backend to the compiler.
 This backend outputs C code instead of JVM bytecode.
 Due to the language supporting inheritance and garbage collection this was quite complicated.
-I had to implement inhertiance from scratch in C and write a simple [garbage collector](./c-backend/gc.h) in pure C.
+I had to implement inhertiance from scratch in C and write a simple garbage collector in pure C (see [gc.h](./gc.h)).

 Please see my full [**report here**](./final-report.pdf), and the corresponding [LaTeX document here](./report).